The Original 7 Signs You're an Empath

 5. Do you feel compelled to care for anyone in pain, no matter who they are and what they’ve done to you?

 A true empath cannot walk past someone suffering and not feel a need to stop and help that person.
 Homeless people can be particularly difficult, as they are everywhere and it's hard to make a meaningful difference in their lives.
 A true empath feels compelled to go to anyone who is in pain, be it emotional or psychological angst or something physical.
 And a true empath's compassion will usually be accepted on the spot: People in pain, regardless of how they might normally react to strangers, will receive an empath with open arms.
 They know instinctively that their pain matters to them.

 6. Do people open up to you—even if you don’t want them to?

-Some Empaths are the new-agey peace-loving types who want to hold hands with everyone, but many just want to be alone because they have difficulty processing everything they absorb from other people.
-(This is usually because they have yet to realize their abilities and haven’t learned to deal with it yet.)
-For an Empath, however, putting on a grumpy face doesn't keep people they barely know from drawing near and seeking compassion and empathy from them.
-The ill, the suffering, the weak; they are all drawn to the unconditional understanding and compassion an Empath emits.
-And Empaths emit it whether they want to or not.
-That’s not to say Empaths can’t be mean and nasty people—they surely can be.
-But those particular Empaths tend to be those with profound sensitivity who've broken down inside and have no other way of keeping other’s emotions at bay.
-Again, these are Empaths who don’t know of their abilities.
+Some empaths are the new-agey peace-loving types who want to hold hands with everyone, but many just want to be alone because they have difficulty processing everything they absorb from other people.
+(This is usually because they have yet to realize their abilities or haven’t learned how to handle them yet.)
+For an empath, however, even if they're careful not to show any emotion, people they barely know will draw near, seeking compassion and empathy.
+The ill, the suffering, the weak: They are all drawn to the unconditional understanding and compassion an empath emits.
+And empaths emit empathy whether they want to or not.
+That’s not to say that empaths can’t be mean and nasty people—they surely can be, but those particular empaths tend to be those who don’t understand and have no control over their abilities.

 7. Can you heal?